msmalley/Geoply/README.md

 # Advanced and Newly Introduced Features:
 * Ability to have custom icons per marker
-* Use of GeoNames feature_code for icon (5 codes currently supported)
+* Use of GeoNames feature_code for icon (8 codes currently supported)
 * Function for checking if icon exists, else show default icon
 * Query from the URL, with current variables including (limit and feature_code)
+* Polygon Queries and Visual Display of Polygons through gSpot

 # Installation Instructions:
 * Ensure MongoDB and Mongo PHP Drivers Working